alphagov/government-service-design-manual/service-manual/design-and-content/data-visualisation.md

 Strengths - comparing **items**, especially if they have long names or many items.

-* Arrange bars in size order, from biggest to smallest (unless good reason i.e.data needs to be represented alphabetically).
+* Arrange bars in size order, from biggest to smallest (unless there's good reason, ie data needs to be represented alphabetically).
 * Negative values to the left of the y axis.

 ###Line chart
 ![Line Chart - Image 3](https://docs.google.com/drawings/pub?id=1EPgsC32JClcIjApetWMFHLPNSZQEoViSacc0ySmclp4&w=337&h=237)

-Strengths - comparing over time or between **variables** for a **single item** (eg: site traffic vs site performance)
+Strengths - comparing over time or between **variables** for a **single item** (eg site traffic vs site performance)

 * Limit number of data sets to four.
 * Keep axis labels horizontal.